About Us

 Barstow Massage and Bodywork opened its doors in August of 2010.
 Almost everything about this practice has changed since then.
 Heather built the practice as a solo practitioner with a waitlist, at times, as long as 12 weeks.
 She aspires to share her knowledge and passion for this work by mentoring and collaborating with her staff to ultimately expand our reach and effect the health and wellbeing of our entire community one client at a time.
 We believe that massage and bodywork is an integral part of a person’s wellbeing and aim to provide the absolute best massage and bodywork the pioneer valley has to offer.
 We know as ambitious and passionate as we are about bodywork, wellness is a moving target with many facets, which is why we refer regularly to equally talented and reputable health and wellness practices and professionals.
 It takes a village, folks!
 Join ours!

-Massage table in Room 1 at Barstow Massage and Bodywork
+Massage table in Room with black furniture, a grey mandala rug and ambient lighting. at Barstow Massage and Bodywork

 Clinical spine drawing on clipboard